There are several methods of how to switch your printer on and off with your Raspberry Pi. I picked out 3 of them.

 Connecting the relay module to your Raspberry Pi

-If you not connect a darlington(-array) between your RPi and your relay module, the relay will be switched if the corresponding GPIO pin is set to low.
-During bootup it is possible that your relays get switched on.
-Also you have to take care about the maximum current which can be sucked out or pushed into a GPIO pin.
-In case of the relay modul, the GPIO pin is used as a drain.
-If you want to use the relay modul without a darlington(-array) have a look at this page: https://github.com/foosel/OctoPrint/wiki/Controlling-a-relay-board-from-your-RPi
+If you do not connect a Darlington between your RPi and your relay module, the relay will be switched if the corresponding GPIO pin is set to low.
+During bootup, it is possible that your relays get switched on.
+Also, you have to take care of the maximum current which can be sucked out or pushed into a GPIO pin.
+In case of the relay module, the GPIO pin is used as a drain.
+If you want to use the relay module without a Darlington have a look at this page: https://github.com/foosel/OctoPrint/wiki/Controlling-a-relay-board-from-your-RPi

 Connecting the relay module to the sockets

-I will not show any informations about how to make the wiring for this.
+I will not show any information about how to make the wiring for this.
 The wiring should only be done by people with enough electrical engineering knowledge.

 You will risk your life and your insurance coverage!

 433Mhz transmitter to switch on and off wireless power sockets